Unlocking Democratic Efficiency: How Coordinated Outcome-Contingent Promises Shape Decisions: Committee with strong support for the reform:

-Moreover, equilibrium promises profiles are indeterminate and they all generate the common total promises transfer \bea \cT_{\bm r} =\cT_* \mbox{ where } \cT_* := \sum_{j\ge k_*} \big[u_j - u_* \big] > G^S. \eea \end{prop}
+Moreover, equilibrium promises profiles are indeterminate, and they all generate the common total promises transfer \bea \cT_{ r} =\cT_* \mbox{ where } \cT_* := \sum_{j\ge k_*} \big[u_j - u_* \big] > G^S. \eea \end{prop}

-Proposition~\ref{prop: Equilbria in presence of gain from trade2 Alternative} shows that in all equilibria, members of the promisers coalition promise a transfer that is affine in their {\it ex ante} intensities as described in equation~\reff{rj<0}.
-This implies that members with larger intensities promise a larger transfer and this results in an equalized distribution of {\it ex post} intensities among the coalition of promisers.
-Therefore, in all equilibria the distribution of promised transfers among promisers is unique.
-This uniqueness is novel and contrasts with the cases covered in Proposition~\ref{prop: Equilbria with an intense minority} and Proposition~\ref{prop: Equilibria in presence of gain from trade1} where the distribution of transfer promises among promisers was indeterminate.
-The intuition of this uniqueness is that if the promisers have unequal {\it intensities}, some of them will become subject to enticement to cast their vote against the reform and this in turn contradicts the stability requirement as additional promises are required to preclude the enticement.
+Proposition~\ref{prop: Equilibria in presence of gain from trade2 Alternative} shows that in all equilibria, members of the promisers coalition promise a transfer that is affine in their utilities as described in equation~\reff{rj<0}.
+This implies that members with larger intensities promise a larger transfer and this results in an equalized distribution of the post-transfer utilities among the coalition of promisers.
+Therefore, in all equilibria, the distribution of transfer promises among promisers is unique.
+This uniqueness is novel and contrasts with the cases covered in Proposition~\ref{prop: Equilibria with an intense minority} and Proposition~\ref{prop: Equilibria in presence of gain from trade1} where the distribution of transfer promises among promisers was indeterminate.
+The intuition of this uniqueness is that if the promisers have unequal post-transfer utilities, some of them will become subject to enticement to cast their vote against the reform and this, in turn, contradicts the strong Nash requirement as additional promises are required to preclude additional enticements.
 On the other hand, the multiplicity associated with the transfer distribution among promisees remains valid as in the cases covered in Proposition~\ref{prop: Equilibria in presence of gain from trade1}.

-Proposition~\ref{prop: Equilbria in presence of gain from trade2 Alternative} also shows that the total transfer is larger than the gain from trade $G^S$ as we illustrated in the example.
-More specifically, a direct calculation shows that the aggregate promises from the coalition $\cC^R\backslash\underline \cC^R$
+Proposition~\ref{prop: Equilibria in presence of gain from trade2 Alternative} also shows that the total transfer is larger than the gain from trade $G^S$ as we illustrated in Example~\ref{ex: second order}.
+More specifically, by equation \reff{k*}, the fact that $\hat \k = I-\k+1$, and \reff{eq: gain from trade}, we have